Multipartite Entanglement: A Journey Through Geometry

-Alternatively, a recent study proposed a proper GME measure for three-qubit systems, called ``concurrence fill'' \cite{xie2021}.
-The authors assigned a ``concurrence triangle'' to every three-qubit state, and the triangle's area was shown to quantify genuine tripartite entanglement for the state.
-However, extending this geometric measure to larger systems with more than three qubits is not as straightforward as it may seem, which remains an open question.
-Although various attempts have been made, they either fail to meet the ``genuine'' requirement or lose the simple geometric intuition \cite{mishra2022, guo2022,jin2023}.
+In this work, to solve this measure-identification problem, we embark on a distinct journey.
+The journey begins with the triangle measure for three-qubit systems that we introduced recently \cite{xie2021}.
+However, extending this measure to systems with more than three qubits is challenging due to the over-flexibility of geometric shapes.
+Various attempts have been made, but they either fail to meet the ``genuine'' requirement or lose simple geometric intuition \cite{mishra2022, guo2022,jin2023}.

-In this work, we extend the ``concurrence fill'' GME measure to cover four-qubit systems, providing a proper answer to this open question.
-We demonstrate that adding one more qubit to the system requires one more dimension to the geometric structure, going from a triangle to a tetrahedron.
-In other words, every four-qubit state can be assigned a tetrahedron, and the tetrahedron's volume quantifies quadripartite entanglement of the state.
-Our extension opens a geometric journey towards the mysteries of multipartite entanglement.

-{\it From three to four}.---The use of the concurrence measures in constructing a geometric GME measure is a crucial aspect of our work.
-These measures were first introduced by Hill and Wootters \cite{hill1997} for two-qubit systems and were later extended to cover all bipartite systems by Rungta {\it et al.} \cite{rungta2001} with the introduction of the ``I concurrence.''
-For simplicity, we will refer to both measures as ``concurrence'' throughout this work.
+We demonstrate the possibility of a ``geometric journey'' by presenting a tetrahedron measure for four-qubit systems.
+We show that our novel method, even though sharing the same term ``geometry'' with distance-based measures, presents fundamental distinctions by offering an unexpected connection between multipartite entanglement and hypervolume of geometric simplices.
+It also relies on the degree of permutation invariance among parties within the quantum system---a feature not shared by the distance-based measures.
+This promises future avenues, for example, for investigating information scrambling in many-body systems.